 Background Information Title of the policy / project / service being considered Corporate Support Services Commissioning Person / people completing analysis Andrew McLean, Programme Manager Service Area Corporate Services Lead Officer Debbie Barnes, Executive Director and Programme Sponsor Who is the decision maker?
 LCC Executive How was the Equality Impact Analysis undertaken?
-A desktop review.
-Date of meeting when decision will be made Initial decision to be made on the 1 st May 2018 Version control Version 0.1 Is this proposed change to an existing policy/service/project or is it new?
+A desktop review Date of meeting when decision will be made Initial decision to be made on the 1 st May 2018.
+Updated for decision 2 October 2018 Version control Version 0.5 Is this proposed change to an existing policy/service/project or is it new?
 Existing policy/service/project LCC directly delivered, commissioned, re-commissioned or de-commissioned?
 Commissioned Describe the proposed change To carry out a full commissioning review of the existing Corporate Support Services contract held between LCC and Serco in order to determine the future commissioning arrangements when the existing agreement comes to an end on the 31 st March 2020.
 Existing services affected by this review include Payroll, People Management, Exchequer services, Adult Care Finance, IMT and the Customer Service Centre.
 The Council's Enterprise Resource Planning (ERP) system is also subject to this review.
-The services are all essential back office support and there is no intention to de-commission any of the service areas covered by the existing contract.
-Instead the Council is reviewing how the services can best be commissioned from April 2020.
-The possible outcomes are an extension of the contract with Serco, insourcing some or all of the services or finding a third party provider for some or all of the services or a combination of the above.
-Once the preferred option is identified then the objective of the programme will be to implement that preferred approach.
+The Council is reviewing how the services can best be commissioned from April 2020.
+The possible outcomes that are under consideration to-date are an extension of the contract with Serco, insourcing some or all of the services or finding a third party provider for some or all of the services or a combination of the above.
+Once the preferred option is agreed by the Executive on the 2 nd October 2018 then the content of this document will specifically focus on the preferred approach to be implemented.
+At this stage of the review, in advance of a formal decision by the Executive, the Council is recommending that the existing contract with Serco be extended for a further 2 years, with the following exceptions: (i) the professional People Management service to the Council and schools, (ii) People Management Agresso System Admin staff, (iii) Freedom of Information, Complaints and Information Governance (including Subject Access Requests) and (iv) Mosaic support team.
+It is proposed that (ii), (iii) and (iv) above be insourced, with a view to complete the insourcing by 31/3/19.
+For (i) above further work being undertaken with a final decision on scope and delivery mechanism to be taken by the Chief Executive.
+This is the proposal that has been considered for this EIA.